IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 ## Angular Stacked Area Chart

-The Ignite UI for Angular Stacked Area Chars is rendered using a collection of points connected by line segments, with the area below the line filled in and stacked on top of each other.
+The Angular Stacked Area Chars is rendered using a collection of points connected by line segments, with the area below the line filled in and stacked on top of each other.
 Stacked Area Charts follow all the same requirements as Area Charts, with the only difference being that visually, the shaded areas are stacked on top of each other.
 You can create this type of chart in [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to [`IgxStackedAreaSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstackedareaseriescomponent.html), as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"